-Internationally, rehabilitation care of patients with brain injury is extremely diverse.
+Internationally, rehabilitation care received by patients with brain injury is extremely variable.
 Care is dictated by local health care policy, local culture, and resource availability.
 This in turn has made development of internationally applicable systems challenging.
 In 1965, the World Federation of Neurosurgical Societies formed an "ad hoc" Committee on Head Injuries which was followed by the formation of the Committee of Neuro-traumatology in 1977 (Teasdale et al., 1997).
 This provided one of the first published international discussions of brain trauma care.
 The formation of the International Brain Injury Association in 1993 and the International Association for the Study of Brain Injury in 1998 continued to expand opportunities for the sharing of information (International Brain Injury Association, 2008).
-In 1995, the Brain Trauma Foundation (BTF) developed the first Guidelines for the Management of Severe TBI (Carney, 2007); these guidelines have since be revised.
+In 1995, the Brain Trauma Foundation (BTF) developed the first Guidelines for the Management of Severe TBI (Carney, 2007); these guidelines have since been revised.
 These guidelines are maintained in conjunction with the American Association of Neurological Surgeons and the Congress of Neurological Surgeons and other stakeholders, such as the European Brain Injury Consortium.
-Since their inception, countries as diverse as Italy, Mexico, Ireland, and Japan have adapted BTF guidelines to suit local needs (Citerio et al., 2003; Espinosa-Aguilar et al., 2008; Matta & Menon, 1996; Shigemori & Tokutomi, 2002).
+Since their inception, countries such as Italy, Mexico, Ireland, and Japan have adapted BTF guidelines to suit local needs (Citerio et al., 2003; Espinosa-Aguilar et al., 2008; Matta & Menon, 1996; Shigemori & Tokutomi, 2002).
 The World Health Organization has also expanded its focus to assess the need for effective global rehabilitation programs.
 It has been estimated that over 80% of the world's people with disabilities live in low to middle income countries and only 2% have access to rehabilitation services (Hyder et al., 2007).
-This is especially disturbing when we consider that the highest rates of TBI due to road traffic incidents are in the Latin American and Caribbean regions, with rates in Sub-Saharan Africa not far behind (Hyder et al., 2007).
-Other countries such as the United States, have seen relatively stable rates in TBI associated deaths despite education and prevention (Center for Disease Control and Prevention, 2018).
-From 2001 to 2010, rates of TBIs among males has only decreased from 27.8 per 100 000, to 25.4 per 100 000, meaning the number of individuals requiring access to rehabilitation services remains the same.
+This is especially relevant when we consider that the highest rates of TBI due to road traffic incidents are in the Latin American and Caribbean regions, with rates in Sub-Saharan Africa not far behind (Hyder et al., 2007).
+Other countries such as the United States are also seeing an increase in the rates of TBI despite education and prevention (Centers for Disease Control and Prevention, 2018a).
+From 2001 to 2010, rates of TBIs among males has only increased.
+In 2001, approximately 600 per every 100 000 males in the US sustained a TBI, and this number has increased to just over 900 per every 100 000 in 2010 (Centers for Disease Control and Prevention, 2018a).
+Although the rates of TBI in women have also increased over the years, men are still 40% more likely to sustain a TBI (Centers for Disease Control and Prevention, 2018a).
+In 2014 there were over 2.87 million TBI related emergency department visits, hospitalizations, and deaths in the United States (Centers for Disease Control and Prevention, 2018b).